rajaramanathan/simple-redux/README.md

 ## simple-redux.js
 A fully functional implementation of the redux's 3 main features - createStore, bindActionCreators and connect.
 ### createStore
+#### store
-#### store: Maintains the state.
+  Maintains the state.
+#### dispatch
-#### dispatch: Changes the state using the reducer and action provided.
+  Changes the state using the reducer and action provided.
+#### subscriber
-#### subscriber: listeners for state changes.
+  Listen for state changes.
+### bindActionCreators
-### bindActionCreators: Basically a helper function to create the map of props to dispatch functions.
+  Basically a helper function to create the map of props to dispatch functions.
+### connect
-### connect: Brings everything together using the React JS pattern of provider/consumer and Container/Presentational component.
+  Brings everything together using the React JS pattern of provider/consumer and Container/Presentational component.

 ## StoreDemo.js
 Building a basic calculator app using just the createStore of simple-redux library.
 The state to props and dispatch to props are created manually.